 Area: Coastal: 26.
-Clontarf Alfie Byrne Road to Wooden Bridge

-(i) Is essential to facilitate regeneration and/or expansion of the centre of the urban settlement.
+Clontarf Alfie Byrne Road to Wooden Bridge iii) Is within or adjoining the core of an established or designated urban settlement.

-Answer: Yes: This area comprises of an established residential suburb of Clontarf.
+Clontarf.
 The area includes the eastern end of Fairview and Clontarf Road from the Malahide Road to the Wooden Bridge.
 This area is essential for the future expansion of the urban settlement as a residential suburb.